-We are asking Members of Provincial Parliament to support a full panel review of the project through the Impact Assessment Act (IAA).
-We are requesting you to help "Stop the HWY 413" project and support better use of Highway 407 and it's surrounding corridor, apply smart growth principles to provide much needed affordable housing and address other pressing needs in our communities, like education, healthcare and more transit solutions.
+We are requesting you to help "Stop the Highway 413" project and support better use of Highway 407 as an investment in supply chain competitiveness & immediate congestion relief.
+This would also better support smart growth principles and provide more opportunities for much needed affordable housing.
+These efficiencies also open up opportunities to invest in other pressing needs in our communities, like healthcare and more rapid transit solutions.